 To prepare graduates with demonstrated competence in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains of respiratory care practice as performed by registered respiratory therapists (RRTs).

-The Tallahassee Community College Respiratory Care Program is accredited by the Commission on Accreditation of Respiratory Care (www.coarc.com) Through July 2022.
+The Tallahassee Community College Respiratory Care Program is accredited by the Commission on Accreditation for Respiratory Care (www.coarc.com) Through July 2022.

 CoARC Program ID # 200302

-Can be viewed on CoARC's website. hyperlink to website is https://fortress.maptive.com/ver4/CoARC2017RCSOutcomes).
+Can be viewed on CoARC's website.
+Hyperlink to website is https://coarc.com/students/programmatic-outcomes-data/.

-The programmatic outcomes are performance indicators that reflect the extent to which the goals of the program are achieved and by which program effectiveness is documented.
-Programmatic outcomes data reported on the CoARC website include:
+CoARC accredits respiratory therapy education programs in the United States.
+To achieve this end, it utilizes an 'outcome based' process.
+Programmatic outcomes are performance indicators that reflect the extent to which the educational goals of the program are achieved and by which program effectiveness is documented.

 Eileen Durant, M.S., RRT

 John Elam, B.S., RRT

 Director of Clinical Education

 Muhanan Hasan, MD